Leopard Majesty: The Charisma and Power Behind Wild Beauty (2025)

 How do leopards reproduce and rear cubs?

-Female leopards go into estrus for about 90–105 days, usually having 2–3 cubs.
-The cubs open their eyes after a week and start exploring with their mother.
-Maternal care involves choosing a den, moving the cubs, and protecting them from predators and males in some populations.
+Female leopards enter estrus periodically and have a gestation period of about 90–105 days, typically giving birth to two or three cubs.
+The cubs open their eyes after about a week and soon begin exploring their surroundings with their mother.
+Maternal care includes selecting and maintaining a secure den, frequently relocating the cubs to reduce predation risk, and protecting them from predators and, in some populations, adult males.

 Where do leopards live, and how widespread are they?